 NCWM has created a Professional Certification Program whereby weights and measures professionals from industry and government may take exams in various specialized areas of commercial measurement from scales, to meters, to commodity regulations.
 In order to have this program accredited, NCWM is not able to additionally provide training.
 However, we facilitate valuable training through various resources including those found below.

 Please browse these pages to learn how you can find highly skilled and competent trainers and how we can assist you with funding to offset some of the costs associated with training.
-There also may be openings in currently scheduled training events.
+There also may be openings in currently scheduled training events hosted by NIST, Office of Weights and Measures.

 We also encourage supervisors and training officers to become familiar with the Model Field Training Program Manual.
 It is designed to ensure new inspectors are getting the training they need and they are grasping the essential elements of that training.
 This manual is the product of a small work group and exemplifies the volunteerism that makes our organization successful.

-NOTE: Classes may be added, cancelled, or rescheduled based on requests and registrations.
+NIST Training Classes may be added, cancelled, or rescheduled based on requests and registrations.
+Please select the corresponding link below for registration and full details.

 Handbook 130 - Examination Procedure for Price Verification